jzillmann/pdf-to-markdown/examples/Alice-In-Wonderland.md

 a bough of a tree a few yards off.
 The Cat only grinned when it saw
 Alice.
-It looked good-natured, she thought; still it hadverylong claws and a great many teeth, so she felt that it ought to be treated with respect.
+It looked good-natured, she thought; still it had very long claws and a great many teeth, so she felt that it ought to be treated with respect.
 ‘Cheshire Puss,’ she began, rather timidly, as she did not at all know whether